 What is a root canal?

-When the tooth pulp becomes exposed due to a fracture, breakage, or decay, bacteria and debris can enter this space and cause inflammation and infection of the tooth nerves.
-Unlike with infections in other areas of the body, an infected tooth cannot heal itself.
-Its degenerated blood, lymph, and nerve tissue cannot transport white blood cells to help fight the infection.
-A root canal treatment, which consists of removing the infected tissues in the root canals and pulp chamber, is necessary to clear up the infection.
-Without treatment, the infection could spread to the jawbone and beyond, resulting in tooth loss and widespread bodily infection.
+When the tooth pulp becomes exposed due to a fracture, breakage, or decay, bacteria and debris can enter this space, inflaming and infecting the tooth nerves.
+Root canal treatment, which consists of removing the infected tissues in the root canals and pulp chamber, is necessary to clear up the infection.
+Without treatment, the infection could spread to the jawbone and beyond, resulting in tooth loss and widespread infection.

-While root canal treatments have a bad reputation for being painful, they are no more uncomfortable than any other dental procedure.
-Many patients only need the help of a local anesthetic to undergo this procedure comfortably, but we also offer nitrous oxide and oral sedation to help nervous patients relax.
+While root canal treatment has a bad reputation for being painful, they are no more uncomfortable than any other dental procedure.
+Many patients only need the help of local anesthesia, but we also offer nitrous oxide and oral sedation to help nervous patients relax.

 After ensuring that you’re comfortable, your dentist will carefully create an opening in the tootoh to access the pulp chamber.
 After removing the infected tissue from the pulp chamber and root canals, your dentist will shape the canals and fill them.
 The root canal will then be sealed and a filling placed on top to complete the tooth’s restoration.
 In some cases, we may also recommend capping the tooth with a dental crown for increased protection.